-OSHA’s Process Safety Management standard emphasizes the management of hazards associated with highly hazardous chemicals and establishes a comprehensive program integrating technologies, procedures, and management practices.
+PSM in oil and gas emphasizes the management of hazards associated with highly hazardous chemicals.
+It also establishes a comprehensive program for integrating technologies, procedures, and management practices.

 Crude oil pretreatment (desalting)

 As a first step in the refining process, contaminants such as water, inorganic salts, suspended solids, and water-soluble trace metals must be removed from crude oil.
 This reduces the corrosion, plugging, and fouling of equipment.
 It also prevents poisoning any of the catalysts in processing units.

 Both chemical and electrostatic separation desalting involve the combination of hot water and additional chemicals to purify the oil.
 These chemicals include things like: